widdowquinn/pyani/README.md

 pip install pyani
 ```

-From version 0.1.3.2 onwards, this should also install all the required dependencies.
+From version 0.1.3.2 onwards, this should also install all the required Python package dependencies.
 Prior to this version (i.e. 0.1.3.1 and earlier), you can acquire these dependencies with `pip -r`, and pointing at `requirements.txt` from this repository:

 ```
 pip install -r requirements.txt